Susan Paterson on Berlin’s most chilling museum…

 Time passed, during which a necessary healing through distance most likely contributed to a renewed interest and activism at the start of the 1980s among civil rights groups and those who had been persecuted under the former regime.

 Grass roots activism was instrumental in the subsequent excavation of the grounds.
-In 1985, marking the 40th anniversary of the end of WWII, a group of activist volunteers working under the name of the Active Museum of Fascism and Resistance set about digging up the site.
+In 1985, marking the 40th anniversary of the end of World War Two, a group of activist volunteers working under the name of the Active Museum of Fascism and Resistance set about digging up the site.
 What they revealed was the underground structures of Gestapo headquarters.
 People called for the uncovering of history, and in doing so propelled subsequent decisions to create a lasting memorial.

 The decision taken to restore and reopen the adjacent former Museum of Industrial Arts and Crafts as the Martin Gropius Bau museum and gallery perhaps spurred questions about how to treat the neighbouring site, idling and disused.
 History-making involves choices and decisions about what is worthy of memorialising, and how such events should be represented.